 How much does Charcoal cost?

-Charcoal costs $3,000 per month, on a month-to-month retainer — currently a discounted rate for the whole system.
-There are no tiers, no setup fees, and no menu of services to assemble.
+Charcoal costs $3,000 per month, on a month-to-month retainer — currently a founding rate, locked in for as long as you stay.
+One tier, no setup fees, cancel any time.

 Why month to month